rizqimtiaz/Aegis-Protocol/README.md

 ## 🧠 AI Integration Mechanics

-The `app/api/analyze-image/route.ts` leverages `generateObject` from the Vercel AI SDK alongside a strict Zod schema.
-This ensures the Vision model doesn't just output text, but provides structured bounding box variables (`xMin`, `yMin`, `xMax`, `yMax`) relative to the image size (0.0 - 1.0).

 These relative coordinates are safely parsed within the `<ForensicCanvas />` component, adapting to aspect ratios to accurately highlight visual anomalies with a glowing cyberpunk aesthetic.